You’re taking too long to patch your software.

 What stack do you work with?

-JavaScript/TypeScript, Python, and most modern web frameworks.
+JavaScript/TypeScript, Python, Java, .NET, Go, and most modern stacks.
 If you’re not sure, book a call and we’ll figure it out.